Shrikant0159/ChatBot-Assessment/README.md

 # ChatBot-Assessment
 This is a AI based chatbot.
 It helps you to search a specific data and give the output.

-Exp.
+To Run this code---
+Step 1 you need to install required packages.
+Step 2- To run the code there is exp to learn more about it Exp.
 Chatbot: Hello!
 I'm here to help you find technical courses.
 You: yes